 Banje Beach, Dubrovnik, Croatia

-Perhaps the most well-known and most visited of all cities in the balkans, Dubrovnik in Croatia, is one of the world’s most breathtaking historic towns.
+Perhaps the most well-known and most visited of all Balkans cities, Dubrovnik in Croatia is one of the world’s most breathtaking historic towns.

 Sveti Jakob, Dubrovnik, Croatia

-Located just south of the main center of Dubrovnik, this small but very beautiful beach is ideal for getting away from the crowds, especially during the peak months of July and August.
+Located just south of the main center of Dubrovnik, this small but gorgeous beach is ideal for getting away from the crowds, especially during the peak months of July and August.
 The beach is around a half an hour’s stroll from the Old Town, and you do have to walk down more than 100 steps to get to it.
-The end result is worth it, trust us!
+The end result is worth it; trust us!

 Makarska Riviera, Croatia